The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Introduction

 \section{Introduction}

 The number of Artificial Intelligence for Social Impact (AI4SI)\footnote{AI4SI is also commonly referred to as AI for Social Good (AI4SG).
 Though these terms are used interchangeably, we will consistently use AI4SI to refer to this research field in the rest of this paper.} projects has risen rapidly in recent years.
-Between 2018 and 2023, the number tripled from 170 to over 600 projects \cite{Bankhwal_2024}.
-Most projects in this field are guided by the 17 UN SDGs, which focus on advancing equity in healthcare \cite{saheli2023}, public safety \cite{armor2008}, education \cite{education2021}, wildlife conservation \cite{gholami2017taking}, social justice \cite{vajiac2024preventingevictioncausedhomelessnessmlinformed}, and other areas of global concern.
-Motivated by a philosophy of ``\emph{helping the helpers}", these AI4SI projects are often carried out by AI researchers in close collaboration with partner organizations (POs) such as non-profits, hospitals, government agencies, and other community stakeholders \cite{Matias_Hassidim_Nelson_2025}.
+Between 2018 and 2023, the number of such projects tripled from 170 to over 600 projects \cite{Bankhwal_2024}.
+Most projects in this field harness AI to tackle one of the 17 UN SDGs, which include equity in healthcare \cite{saheli2023,tabar2020identifying,liang2020let}, public safety \cite{armor2008}, education \cite{education2021}, social justice \cite{vajiac2024preventingevictioncausedhomelessnessmlinformed}, and other areas of global concern.
+Motivated by a philosophy of ``\emph{helping the helpers}'', these AI4SI projects are often carried out by AI researchers in close collaboration with partner organizations (POs) such as non-profits, hospitals, government agencies, and other community stakeholders \cite{Matias_Hassidim_Nelson_2025}.
 Thus, they require deep collaboration across disciplinary, organizational, and institutional boundaries.
-Unlike traditional artificial intelligence (AI) and machine learning (ML) research, these projects are rooted in complex social ecosystems, and their results must align with the practical constraints, workflows, and values of the PO, and the low-resource community they serve.
+Unlike traditional AI and ML research, these projects are rooted in complex social ecosystems, and their results must align with the practical constraints, workflows, and values of the PO, and the low-resource community they serve.
 Therefore, expectations for an AI4SI project to be considered a “success” are stringent.
 Such projects must go beyond theoretical or empirical performance gains to demonstrably drive meaningful social impact within the low-resource communities they aim to serve.